 • Lowest visible edge; surface-based cloud deck along coasts and valleys.

-21. Fog at ground — 0.00–0.08 mi (≈ 0–400 ft / 0.00–0.12 km) — [Lower Troposphere / Surface Layer]
+21. Fog to ground — 0.00–0.08 mi (≈ 0–400 ft / 0.00–0.12 km) — [Lower Troposphere / Surface Layer]

 • Ground-contact fog; the lowest extension of tropospheric cloud,